kylegilman/video-embed-thumbnail-generator/readme.txt

 You have the option to use a few different video players:

-* Video.js (files are included with the plugin)
+* Video.js v7 or v5 (files are included with the plugin)
 * The WordPress default player using MediaElement.js, which was introduced in WordPress version 3.6
-* JW Player 6 (if their old, discontinued plugin is already installed.
-This plugin does not work with JW Player 7 yet.)
-* Adobe's Strobe Media Playback Flash player (deprecated)

 No matter which player you use, the video will responsively resize to fit the container it's in.
 If you provide multiple H.264 resolutions, the plugin can automatically select the one closest to the size of the player or a resolution of your choice, and provide a button for users to select the resolution manually.
 If you have Google Analytics set up on your site, the plugin will automatically send Google Analytics Events when users start, reach 25%, 50%, 75%, and complete watching your videos.